Bolivia Inheritance Guide for Yokohama (横浜市)

 How much is inheritance tax on property in Yokohama for Bolivia nationals?

-Which law applies to Bolivia inheritance in Japan?
+Which law applies to Bolivia inheritance in Yokohama?

-Do Bolivia nationals need to pay inheritance tax in Japan?
+Do Bolivia nationals need to pay inheritance tax on property in Yokohama?

 Yes, if the heir or decedent has a domicile in Japan.
-Japan does not have a specific inheritance tax treaty with Bolivia, so double taxation relief must be claimed under domestic rules.
+Japan does not have a specific inheritance tax treaty with Bolivia, so double taxation relief must be claimed under domestic rules (相続税法第20条の2).
+For reference: Bolivia imposes a 1% tax on gratuitous transfers (including inheritance) of real property.

 Need Help with Inheritance in Yokohama?